Learn How to Focus A Camera Lens from Our Optical Engineering Consultants.

 4.)
 Prepare Your Camera Set Up

 Set 1 focusing card in each diagonal direction 50% from the center to the corners.
+Use the values calculated in step #2.
+These should be set at the closer of the Nominal Object Distance, or the Hyperfocal distance, calculated in step #3.

 You can move these around, but using only a single target in the center usually does not yield optimal focus across the image.